And the food updates continue.

 Rice Noodles with Thai Peanut Sauce:

 Another simple one.
 We dehydrated broccoli, and then added it, along with freeze dried chicken, dried onions and garlic to some rice noodles.
 We bought a Thai peanut sauce from Whole Foods and dehydrated that.
 We are still working on how to effectively cook things that have sauces with them, so this time we used less water and tried to squish everything into the pot.
 This didn’t work out great and we ended up boiling a little more water and pouring it over top.
 The biggest mistake we made was that, in my hungry aste, I didn’t rip up the Thai peanut sauce leather into smaller bits, I just threw it in with the noodles in one big chunk.
 In the end we got it softened up and mixed in with the noodles, which rehydrated beautifully.
 The sauce definitely made the meal, it was nice and creamy and very spicy.
-We know what how we would fix our cooking method in the future and with that in mind this was a killer meal.
+We now know how we would fix our cooking method in the future and with that in mind this was a killer meal.

 Spicy Miso Ramen: